 Applying for the role

-When you apply to North Wales Police as a Detective Constable, you’ll complete a number of stages.
+When you apply to North Wales Police as a Police Constable, you’ll complete a number of stages.
 These stages are listed below to help you understand the process you’re about to embark on.
-All candidates are required to successfully pass every stage of the process to be recruited as a Detective Constable.
+We value applications in English or Welsh.
+All candidates are required to successfully pass every stage of the process to be recruited as a Police Constable.

 We’re an equal opportunities employer and are committed to attracting, supporting and developing a workforce representative of the communities that we police and serve.
 We strive to ensure that all personnel practices, including recruitment, are applied consistently and fairly and as such we expect all staff involved in the recruitment process to share this commitment.

-At the end of each stage of the recruitment process, you’ll be notified whether or not you’ve been successful and eligible to proceed to the next stage.
+Recruitment timelines from application to appointment are subject to pre-employment checks and available start dates.
+At the end of each stage of the process you’ll be notified whether or not you’ve been successful and eligible to proceed to the next step and we will discuss with you available start dates so you can plan accordingly.

 Reasonable adjustments and accommodations